Countdown to the new Tax Year

-At SJD Accountancy we recommend and have recommended our business banking partner Metro Bank.
-They have proven they are committed to customer services, have a good telephone and online banking platform and system and are one of the few if not the only bank to offer FREE business banking to all SJD clients plus the also offer competitive tiered rates of interest.

-To find out more about Metro Bank and download an application form please visit: Exclusive Metro Bank Account

-*Version 8* They are committed to providing excellent customer service, have a good telephone and online banking platform, and are one of the few banks to offer free business banking to all SJD clients plus competitive tiered rates of interest.
+They are committed to providing excellent customer service, have a good telephone and online banking platform, and are one of the few banks to offer free business banking to all SJD clients plus competitive tiered rates of interest.

 To find out more about Metro Bank and download an application form, take a look at our dedicated page.